This is based on opinion. Please don't list it on a work's trope example list.

 And if you wait long enough, many a player has stated that the lightning flash, followed by a low rumbling sound, was a rather unnerving surprise.

 The end of the sidequest for Fiona's forest.
 Lucca gets the chance to relive or alter the point in her past in which her mother's legs become crippled.
-The sound of the Gate/time warp constantly playing in the background can be disturbing enough, but if you fail, Lucca's mother cries out for one last time before the screen goes black.
+She wakes up as the rest of the party sleeps, and the ambient soundtrack of the gate/time warp plays in the background.
+She wanders into a clearing to find a red time gate.
+Reliving the worst moment of her life can be disturbing enough, but if you fail to free her from Taban's machine, Lucca's mother cries out for one last time before the screen goes black.
 Two seconds later, you hear Lucca's mother scream.
 The rest of the sidequest (success or failure) is in complete silence, aside from sound effects.

 In your trip into the Manolia Cathedral in 600 A.D, there's one room that you can enter where a naga is off-duty and can be talked to.
 She only has one line... belching loudly, and then remarking on how the human prisoners also in the room look very tasty.
 This implies she, and all the other members of the Fiends, have been eating humans, both in the past and quite recently.
 No wonder most humans hate Fiends!